akashbose02/EyeBoard/README.md

 We welcome contributions to the Eye Tracking Keyboard project!
 Please feel free to submit issues, fork the repository and send pull requests!

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🙏 Acknowledgments

-- [WebGazer.js](https://webgazer.cs.brown.edu/) for providing the core eye-tracking functionality
-- The Electron community for their excellent documentation and support

----